 The process of finding product-market fit involves iterating on your core value hypothesis until it resonates in your target market.

-There's no single straight answer on how to achieve product-market fit—a fact that creates a lot of confusion and misconceptions.
+There's no single straight answer on how to achieve product-market fit, which is a fact that creates a lot of confusion and misconceptions.
 It's easy for new entrepreneurs to look at a thriving company and assume they reached success by following a direct path—but even the most successful software startups struggle to find product-market fit initially.

 Take Wealthfront, for example.
-Originally launched as kaChing—a social investment game hosted on Facebook that lets amateur investors try their hand at beating the market (and each other)—it took more than two years for the company to pivot and become the automated investment platform they are today.
+Originally launched as kaChing—a social investment game hosted on Facebook that let amateur investors try their hand at beating the market (and each other)—it took more than 2 years for the company to pivot and become the automated investment platform they are today.

 Product-market fit is always a discrete, big bang event.